 - Check your AC system before you start it back up.
 After the storm, make sure that your air conditioner is clean, that the copper lines aren’t cut off, that your unit is right side up, and that it looks like it should work.
 Uncover your unit, too, or your unit will break as it tries to run.

 - Reach out to us.
-We’ll get to you as soon as we possibly can to inspect your AC unit or find out why it isn’t running well.
+Our Sarasota air conditioning experts will get to you as soon as we possibly can to inspect your AC unit or find out why it isn’t running well.
 Do note that we may not be able to enter certain neighborhoods after the storm until they get cleared by the power companies.
 We also tend to get overloaded after storms, though we will always make sure that we get to you as soon as we possibly can.

-Contact us at Wimpy’s Plumbing & Air today for AC help or to ask us questions about getting your home ready for hurricane season.
+Contact us at Wimpy’s Plumbing & Air today for Sarasota air conditioning help or to ask us questions about getting your home ready for hurricane season.
 We are here for all of your cooling needs in Sarasota and the surrounding areas.